hluhovskyi/CameraButton/README.md

         .subscribe(event -> takePhoto());

    ```
-If you are using Kotlin for development there are also few extension methods:
+All events have `componentN` function so if you are using Kotlin for development there is ability to use destruction declaration and also there are few extension methods:

    ```kotlin